Laryngitis is an inflammation of your voice box (larynx) from overuse, irritation or infection.

 - Drink plenty of water.
 Fluids help keep the mucus in your throat thin and easy to clear.

-- Avoid eating spicy foods.
-Spicy foods can cause stomach acid to move into the throat or esophagus, causing heartburn or gastroesophageal reflux disease (GERD).
+- Keep spicy foods out of your diet.
+Spicy foods can cause stomach acid to go into the throat or esophagus.
+This can lead to heartburn or gastroesophageal reflux disease (GERD).

-- Include whole grains, fruits and vegetables in your diet.
-These foods contain vitamins A, E and C, and help keep the mucous membranes that line the throat healthy.
+- Include a variety of healthy foods in your diet.
+Eat fruits, vegetables and whole grains.
+These have several vitamins, such as vitamins A, E and C, that are important for overall health.
+These foods can also help keep the mucous membranes in the throat healthy.

 - Avoid clearing your throat.
 This does more harm than good, because it causes an abnormal vibration of your vocal cords and can increase swelling.
 Clearing your throat also causes your throat to secrete more mucus and feel more irritated, making you want to clear your throat again.